- PEBC Certification Process

 Estimated fees paid to OCP are $594 plus the annual fee.
 These fees are outlined in the College By-Laws.

-Estimated fees paid to third parties are $3,984 plus the annual liability insurance premium.
+Estimated fees paid to third parties (excluding the PEBC evaluation process and any bridging education) are $2,284 plus the annual liability insurance premium.

 If you have questions about the registration process, send an email to email@example.com or phone 416-962-4861 or 1-800-220-1921 ext.
 3400.